rimuz/smudge/docs/ssl/stdio.md

 ## Method `get ()`
 Reads a character from the stream.
-Returns a string containing the character or `null` if `EOF` is reached.
+Returns a string containing the character, or`null if `EOF` is reached.

 ## Method `getc ()`
 Reads a character from the stream.